James Monroe High School - Bronx, New York (Photo: Estey Organ Company)

 Tenth Avenue and 59th Street – Manhattan (1897-1928)

-• III/ W.W.
-Kimball Co., KPO 670 (1906); reb.
-Wm.
-R. Laws
+• III/ W. W. Kimball Co., KPO 670 (1906); reb.
+William R. Laws

 The history of DeWitt Clinton High School begins in 1897, with the opening of Boys' High School on the top floor of Public School 35 at 60 West 13th Street in Manhattan.

-DeWitt Clinton HS in Manhattan
+DeWitt Clinton High School in Manhattan

 In 1900, the school was renamed for DeWitt Clinton (1769-1828), who had been governor of New York State, a U.S. Senator, the Mayor of New York City, and a builder of the Erie Canal.
-In 1906, nine years after its founding, the school moved to a newly-constructed building on Tenth Avenue between 58th and 59th Streets.
+In 1906, nine years after its founding, the school moved to a newly constructed building on Tenth Avenue between 58th and 59th Streets.
 DeWitt Clinton remained at this location until 1928, after which other public schools occupied its space.
 In the 1980s, the interior was gutted and renovated, and is today one of the building of the John Jay College for Criminal Justice, a part of the City University of New York.

 In 1929, the noise of midtown Manhattan was exchanged for a 21-acre campus on Mosholu Parkway in the Bedfork Park section of the Bronx, where the school is presently located.
 An all-boys school until 1983, DeWitt Clinton spent much of the 20th century as the largest high school in the world, with the enrollment peaking in the 1930s at 12,000 students.
 The school has never had an entrance exam.
 In fact, it wears as a badge of honor its commitment to educate all of America’s children.